kev-ye/42_Philosophers/README.md

 ## Presentation

-In this project, you will learn the basics of threading a process.
+The basics of threading a process.